Political Science (POLI_SCI)

 POLI_SCI 590-0 Research (1-3 Units)

-SEE DEPT FOR SECTION AND PERMISSION NUMBERS.
+Contact the department for section and permission numbers.
 Independent investigation of selected problems pertaining to thesis or dissertation.
 May be repeated for credit.